pestphp/docs/plugins/watch.md

 composer require pestphp/pest-plugin-watch --dev
 ```

-This will add a new option to your Pest CLI so you can start watching any updates on your `tests/` folder.
+This will add a new `--watch` option to your Pest CLI so you can start watching any updates on your `tests/` folder.

 **Just start Pest with the following command:**